 Here’s how I prescribed this strategy for an athlete I coach.

-In Phase 1, she ate carbohydrates before (breakfast and/or slow release carbohydrates like Generation UCAN) and during (sports drinks, gels) so that she could complete her long runs feeling fresh mentally with only the usual muscular fatigue from running so long.
+In Phase 1, she ate carbohydrates before (breakfast and/or slow release carbohydrates like Generation UCAN) and during (sports drinks, gels, UCAN) so that she could complete her long runs feeling fresh mentally with only the usual muscular fatigue from running so long.
 Her long run increased for three weeks then we took a shorter long run in week #4 for recovery.
 Then, she finished off Phase 1 with two more “high carb” long runs.

 The goal of Phase 1 was to help her finish those runs feeling good.
 This would build her motivation and get her long runs building without undue fatigue that necessitated longer recovery and interfered with the mid-week training.
 NOTE: With more experienced marathoners, I typically skip Phase 1 because they already have the endurance to complete their long runs but it’s an option for runners who feel they need some high carb runs to get through the first few long runs.

 As with Phase 1, in Week #4 of Phase 2, we took a “down” long run.
 This long run was 45 minutes shorter than the previous week and was a perfect time to go “carb free.”
 Lynn didn’t eat breakfast before the run and didn’t ingest any carbohydrates (only water and electrolytes) during the run.
 I planned it this way because I wanted her first foray into carb-free running to be a shorter run so she could see how her body and mind reacted to it.